cockpit-project/cockpit/doc/protocol.md

 Additional "open" command options are available to open a channel of this
 type:

- * "package": the short package name to retrieve resource from
+ * "package": the package to retrieve resource from
  * "path": path of the resource within the package.

+The package may either be fully qualified (ie: package@host), although the host part is not used for routing, and the usual "open" command "host" option should be used.
+The package may also be a package checksum.

 The channel payload will be the raw (possibly binary) byte data of the resource being retrieved.